Feat-FeAR/logSpace/content/docs/biophysics/markov_1.md

 Nevertheless, if all we have are the first 10 minutes of the game, the empirical frequencies shown in the previous table are also our best estimates of the four theoretical probabilities.
-These numbers are usually assembled into one single algebraic structure, called the _transition matrix_, that features the probabilities for all the possible ordered pairs of starting and arrival states, indexed by rows and columns, respectively.
+These numbers are usually assembled into one single algebraic structure, called the _transition matrix_, which features the probabilities for all the possible ordered pairs of starting and arrival states, indexed by rows and columns, respectively.